petedavisdev/petedavis.dev/docs/_posts/add-netlify-cms-to-a-vuepress-site.md

 Create some new pages (e.g. About and Contact) and publish them.
 Now go back to your website and navigate to /about and /contact.
 You're starting to grow your website, but you'll need some navigation to get around.

 ## Configure VuePress navigation

+Open up your `.vuepress/congif.js` file and add the following theme config:

+<<< @/docs/.vuepress/public/snippets/vuepress.config.js{4-10}

+That's all you need to add items to the navbar of your site.